M66B/FairEmail/FAQ.md

 * be useful to most people
 * not complicate the usage of FairEmail
-* fit within the philosophy of FairEmail (privacy friendly, security minded)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)

 Features not fulfilling these requirements will likely be rejected.